arvidn/libtorrent/trunk/docs/manual.rst

 		void resume();
 		bool is_paused() const;

-Pausing the session has the same effect as pausing every torrent in it.
+Pausing the session has the same effect as pausing every torrent in it, except that torrents will not be resumed by the auto-manage mechanism.
 Resuming will restore the torrents to their previous paused state. i.e. the session pause state is separate from the torrent pause state.
 A torrent is inactive if it is paused or if the session is paused.

 abort()
 -------